LADI/jack_mixer/README.md

 * removal of pylash support in same commit that adds nsm protocol support.
 * prefixing of all log messages with `[jack_mixer]` messages (already fixed, by revert, but change can be made non-monoculturlistic and then reapplied).

+If you have patch that distinguishes between non-sm and new-sm protocols while not causing regressions in lash support, submit it to the original author (Nedko Arnaudov).

-You can find the community version at https://rdio.space/jackmixer/
+You can find the LADI version at https://gitea.ladish.org/LADI/jack_mixer You can find the community version at https://rdio.space/jackmixer/

 ## Installation